 Musée Mécanique is one of the world’s largest private collections of coin-operated mechanical instruments, and one of the most unique museums in San Francisco.
 The collection was started by SF native Edward Galland Zelinskey, who bought his first coin-operated game when he was just 11 years old in 1933.
 Since then, it’s grown to include over 300 antique arcade artifacts, coin-operated pianos, slot machines, animations, and more.
 Zelinskey passed away in 2004, but his magnificent collection is still free for the public to enjoy at Pier 45 in San Francisco.

-Arcana is a stunning plant store and “shared living room” that opened in the Mission District this past May.
+Arcana is a stunning plant store and “shared living room” that opened in the Mission District in May of 2021.
 Whether or not you have a green thumb, you’ll love this lush urban greenhouse founded by Iranian asylum seeker, queer activist, artist and SF standout Naz Khorram.
 Check it out for wine tasting, live entertainment, events, and more.

 Succulence Life and Garden is an adorable plant store in Bernal Heights where you can actually have an interactive planting experience after you browse their awesome selection.
 At the Planting Bar, you can create your own unique terrarium, vertical garden, or traditional horizontal planting with help from their staff.